COVID-19 Updates: State of public health emergency declared.

 Once your application is available for referral to departments, it will remain active for 6 months on a qualified candidate listing.

-- After 6 months, you will need to reapply to the Administrative Talent Pool competition.
+- After 6 months, you will need to reapply to the ATP competition.

-The Administrative Talent Pool will be used to fill all vacancies at the AS3 and AS4 level.
+The ATP will be used to fill all vacancies at the Administrative Support 3 and Administrative Support 4 level.
 It will be the main recruitment method that the Government of Alberta will use to fill vacant positions that are approved to be filled.

 Current employees will apply by accessing the Career tile in 1GX (PDF, 327 KB) and will follow the same application, assessment, and referral process.

 Applying through 1GX ensures you are identified as an internal applicant.
 If you apply through the Alberta.ca jobs page as an external candidate, you will be asked to reapply through 1GX as an employee.

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)

 Email: [email protected]

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.